RAIRO-Theor. Inf. Appl. 42, 147-164 (2008)

 in lexicographical order.

-, the above problem (1) (resp.
+More precisely, we prove that, for any fixed formula φ, the above problem (1) (resp.
 (2), (3)) can be computed within average constant time (resp. within constant time, with constant delay) after a linear (O(|S|)) precomputation.
 Our essential tool for deriving those complexity results is a normalization procedure of first-order formulas on bijective structures.

-Mathematics Subject Classification.
-68Q15, 68Q19
+Mathematics Subject Classification: 68Q15 / 68Q19

-Key words: Complexity of enumeration -- first-order queries -- structures of bounded degree -- linear time -- constant time -- constant delay
+Key words: Complexity of enumeration / first-order queries / structures of bounded degree / linear time / constant time / constant delay

-© EDP Sciences 2007
+© EDP Sciences, 2007